Orange-OpenSource/IOT-Map-Component/README.md

 ## Storybook

-In order to play with entities and attributes, defined in the comonent, without any integration, a storybook instance is accessible [here](https://orange-opensource.github.io/IOT-Map-Component/?path=/story/iot-map-manager--clusters).
+In order to discover or demonstrate, without any integration, entities and attributes defined in the map component, a storybook instance is accessible [here](https://orange-opensource.github.io/IOT-Map-Component/?path=/story/iot-map-manager--clusters).